ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
-	&nbsp;&nbsp;&nbsp;&nbsp;Set in all pixels within an image area of [width, height] size a specified value.
+	&nbsp;&nbsp;&nbsp;&nbsp;Sets in all pixels within an image area of [width, height] size a specified value.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image - an image